-Can you guess the top languages spoken in the so-called “melting pot” of the world?
-A quick glance at the most popular languages in the U.S., besides English, illustrates the nickname still fits.
-While the classic languages still dominate, a few of the changes since our last article in 2015 surprised us!
+Can you guess the top languages spoken in the “melting pot” of the world?
+A quick glance at the top ten foreign languages spoken in the U.S., besides English, illustrates that the nickname still fits.
+While the classic languages still dominate, a few of the changes since our last article in 2021 surprised us!
 In addition to the regions where the languages are concentrated, we’ll mention industries to apply them for employment purposes and a few resources CORE Languages loves so you can learn German or another top ten language today!

 The sixth most popular language in the US may come as a surprise to those located outside major metropolises.
 South Korea is a humble world leader in manufacturing vehicles, electronics, and machinery.
 It also excels in industrial technology.
 If you’re not intimidated by a language with different characters and sounds, and are interested in international business or manufacturing, learning Korean is an excellent investment.